 Intended learning outcomes

-Students who complete the Graduate Certificate in Arts in this area of specialisation should:
+Students who complete the Graduate Certificate in Arts in this area of specialisation should be able to:

 - demonstrate a detailed knowledge of several periods or cultures of the past;

 - locate, identify, analyse and contextualise materials that provide insight into the past;

 - display a critical understanding of a variety of conceptual approaches, both national and international, to interpreting the past;

 - understand the development of the discipline of History, its past and present;

 - understand how historians relate and respond to their social, cultural, and political environments; and Demonstrate the ability to research on a defined topic according to the methodological and ethical conventions of the discipline;